-In turn, the Money Laundering Reporting Office, Switzerland, (MROS, www.fedpol.admin.ch/content/fedpol/en/home/themen/ kriminalitaet/geldwaescherei.html) is Switzerland's central money laundering reporting office and functions as a relay and filtration point between financial intermediaries and the law enforcement agencies.
+In turn, the Money Laundering Reporting Office, Switzerland (MROS) is Switzerland's central money laundering reporting office and functions as a relay and filtration point between financial intermediaries and the law enforcement agencies.
 MROS is an administrative unit with specialised tasks, organised as a section within the Federal Office of Police.
 It is responsible for receiving and analysing suspicious activity reports (SARs) in connection with money laundering.
-A template form for such an SAR is available under http://www.fedpol.admin.ch/content/dam/ data/kriminalitaet/geldwaescherei/formular-e.doc.
+A template form for such an SAR is available at www.fedpol.admin.ch/content/dam/data/kriminalitaet/geldwaescherei/formular-e.doc.
 When receiving an SAR, MROS will, as a rule, by means of a computerised access procedure, verify whether a person reported or notified to it is listed in any of the following databases: